Ccommiss/ft_irc/README.md

 #### &emsp; 3.
 Study case 3 : channel chatting

-Telnet side (in order to be able to see server answers)
+Telnet side (in order to be able to see server answers - user is lol)

 ``` txt
 :lol!c@hzv-b03.hrv.26em53.IP MODE lol +x